Singer

 By the end of the summer, Andrew had quit the Kozmic Blues Band and returned alongside most of his erstwhile bandmates to touring with the newly reformed Big Brother and the Holding Company, in a strong sign that sadly all was not right with morale in Joplin’s breakaway band.
 The line-up of the reformed band was completed by Nick Gravenites (born 1938).

-Photo of Janis Joplin performing from a trade ad for her "Greatest Hits" album, released after her death (1973)
+Photo of Janis Joplin performing from a trade ad for her 'Greatest Hits' album, released after her death (1973)

 Columbia Records, Public domain, via Wikimedia Commons (Cropped)